garfix/indra/doc/target.md

  - Create a branch from the latest commit of the mother branch
  - Create branch-view objects for all types for this branch (note: no need to copy complete views)

-### The type changes

- - Classes must be recreated
- - A special type change commit is created

 ### Merge

 A merge from branch A to branch B goes as follows: